nvzard/Casino-Royale/README.md

 - Use `make build` to build the web server and `make start` to start the server.
 Server runs on `localhost:8080`.
 - Use `make test` runs the tests in a seperate docker container for isolation.
-- [Air](https://github.com/cosmtrek/air) and docker-sync are use for live reloading during development.
+- [Air](https://github.com/cosmtrek/air) and docker-sync are used for live reloading during development.
 - Grafana dashboard is avaialble on `localhost:3004`
 - Prometheus UI is accessible on `localhost:9090`